-Effective fall quarter, 1993, assessment of competency in written English will be required prior to student progression from junior year to senior year in the School of Nursing.
+Assessment of competency in written English is required prior to student progression from junior year to senior year in the School of Nursing.

-Students who are found to have deficiencies in written English usage will be required to achieve a 'C' or higher in EH 300 Competency in Writing prior to enrolling in senior year nursing courses.
-Any student who is unable to achieve a 'C' or higher in EH 300 will be individually assessed regarding matriculation to senior year nursing courses.
+Students are required to achieve a Satisfactory ("S") in EH 300 Competency in Writing prior to enrolling in senior year nursing courses.
+Any student who is unable to achieve an "S" in EH 300 will be individually assessed regarding matriculation to senior year nursing courses.

-All students enrolled in upper division nursing courses must receive a grade of 'C' or above in order to progress in the Nursing program.
-Students who receive a grade of 'D' or 'F' may repeat the course one time.
+All students enrolled in upper division nursing courses must receive a grade of "C" or above in order to progress in the Nursing program.
+Students who receive a grade of "D" or "F" may repeat the course one time.
 A satisfactory clinical grade is required to pass nursing courses with laboratory components.
 A second failure in a nursing course will result in disenrollment from the School of Nursing.